perfsonar/docs/pwa.rst

     :alt: MeshConfig JSON Screenshot
     :width: 450px

-PWA relies on the perfSONAR Global Lookup Service to provide a list of hosts that administrator can select in PWA's host group editor.
-PWA can also load host information from a private `Simple Loookup Service <https://github.com/esnet/simple-lookup-service/wiki>`_ instance, as well as supporting hosts that are not in any LS, called "ad hoc" hosts.
+PWA leverages the perfSONAR Global Lookup Service to provide a list of hosts that administrators can select in PWA's host group editor.
+It supports adding new "ad-hoc" hosts manually.

+PWA can also load host information from a private `Simple Loookup Service <https://github.com/esnet/simple-lookup-service/wiki>`_ instance.

 Guide
 -------------------------